 Grilled Chicken Wings are juicy on the inside, crispy on the outside, and delightfully flavorful!
 If you have a grill in your backyard, follow this foolproof recipe for perfectly grilled chicken wings every time.

-Easy Grilled Chicken Wings
+What’s in this Grilled Chicken Wings Recipe?

 Before hitting the grill, each wing is coated with a spiced flour mixture that adds flavor and crispiness.
 Serve them as an appetizer, finger food, or the main event.
 Grilled chicken wings are always a winner!